Setting of a Story: Ultimate Guide to Plan and Track Places in Plottr

 These are the kinds of mood and tone changes you could track on a timeline.
 Your setting becomes like a character with its own dramatic character arc.

-💡Pro Tip: If you don’t want to clutter your plot timeline with setting notes, use the Project tab and make a new book called “Setting Timelines” (or whatever you want to call it).
-Then you can easily switch between setting-specific timelines and your plot timelines using the drop-down menu top left.
+💡Pro Tip: Don’t want to clutter your plot timeline with setting notes?
+Use the Project tab to make a new book called “Setting Timelines” (or any name you like).
+Then, use the drop-down in the top left to switch between your plot and setting timelines.

 Organize Setting Planning and Filtering with Tags